Life Science

 Professor (RIKEN) Shimogori, Tomomi Neurogenesis After birth, environmental stimuli affect the organization of neural circuits and greatly affect behavioral patterns.
 We studied the mechanism of this external stimulus-dependent change in gene expression in the brain, the mechanism of neural circuit formation, and the mechanism controlling behavior.

-Professor (RIKEN) Tanaka, Motomasa Structural neuroscience The research aims at elucidating the pathology of neurodegeneration and mental diseases caused by structural abnormalities of proteins from various methods such as neuroscience, structural biology, genetics, and omics.
+Professor (RIKEN) Tanaka, Motomasa Structural neuroscience Our research aims at elucidating pathological mechanisms of neuropsychiatric diseases by analyzing abnromal protein and RNA molecules with various techniques of neurobiology, biophysics, genetics, and omics.

 Associate Professor Tsuda, Sachiko Bioinformation control Neurogenomics: Developmental genetics, physiology, and photogenetic analysis of the mechanisms by which neural tissues and circuits are shaped and neural functions emerge in zebrafish.
 Regulatory Biology